 - One common test for a sequence-to-sequence model with attention is the copy task: try to produce an output that's exactly the same as the input.
 Your model should be able to learn this task perfectly after just a few iterations of training.
-If your model struggles to learn this or tops out at an accuracy below 100%, there's probably something wrong. - Optimization in sequence-to-sequence models is tricky!
-Many optimizers can work.
-For SGD, one rule of thumb is to set the step size as high as possible without getting NaNs in your network, then decrease it once validation performance stops increasing.
-For Adam, step sizes of 0.01 to 0.0001 are typical when you use the default momentum parameters, and higher learning rates can often result in faster training. - If using dropout, be sure to toggle module.train() on each module before training and module.eval() before evaluation. - Make sure that you do everything in terms of Pytorch tensors!
-If you do something like take a Pytorch tensor and convert to numbers and back, Pytorch won't be able to figure out how to do backpropagation.
+If your model struggles to learn this or tops out at an accuracy below 100%, there's probably something wrong. - Optimization: Adam is probably your best bet.
+Step sizes of 0.01 to 0.0001 are typical when you use the default momentum parameters.
+Higher learning rates can often result in faster training, but run the risk of failing to converge. - If using dropout, be sure to toggle module.train() on each module before training and module.eval() before evaluation. - Make sure that you do everything in terms of PyTorch tensors!
+If you do something like take a PyTorch tensor and convert to numbers and back, PyTorch won't be able to figure out how to do backpropagation.

-Part 3: Extension (2 points)
+Part 3: Extension

-Because attention is a challenging component to implement, you're not expected to be as ambitious with your extension in this project as you were in Project 1.
+Because attention is a challenging component to implement, you're not expected to be very ambitious with your extension in this project.
 Here are some ideas you might explore.

-Beam Search Beam search can have two advantages for models like this: incorporating lookahead so the model can avoid making certain bad decisions, and giving you a set of finished derivations to choose from in case some don't compile.1
+Beam Search Beam search can have two advantages for models like this: incorporating lookahead so the model can avoid making certain bad decisions, and giving you a set of finished derivations to choose from in case some don't compile.2